 Improve Decision Making By Using the Right Communication Style

-If you see that decisions are not being made; that there is no follow-through on decisions that are made; that there are problems holding people accountable; that people are kept on your team long after it has been determined they should be let go, you have issues that require a change in communication style!
+If you see that business decisions are not being made, that there is no follow-through on decisions that are made, that there are problems holding people accountable, that people are kept on your team long after it has been determined they should be let go, you have issues that require a change in communication style!

-I have also observed that the degree of assertiveness a person uses in dealing with people provokes fairly predictable reactions by others, which in turn helps determine how effective the leader can be.
-While your communication is likely situational, you have a pattern or tendency.
-It has occurred to me recently that those organizations that have the biggest challenges with decision-making and follow-through have the fewest leaders using assertiveness on a regular basis.
+I have also observed that the degree of assertiveness a person uses in dealing with people provokes fairly predictable reactions by others; which in turn, helps determine how effective the leader can be within the organization.
+While your communication is likely situational, most tend to have a recurring style in the way they communicate in difficult or stressful situations.
+It has occurred to me recently that those organizations that have the biggest challenges with decision-making and follow-through have the fewest leaders using the assertive communication style on a regular basis.

-Call Howard Shore for a FREE consultation at (305) 722-7213 to see how an executive business coach can help you run a more effective business or become a more effective leader
+Howard Shore is an executive business coach that has helped thousands of business and corporate leaders improve their communication style to run a more effective organization.
+Call Howard Shore for a FREE consultation at (305) 722-7213 to see how an executive business coach can help you run a more effective business or become a more effective leader.